How to use the command 'in-toto-record' (with examples)

 Explanation:

-• -k path/to/key_file: This argument specifies the path to the key file that will be used to sign the link metadata.
+• -k path/to/key_file: The -k option is crucial as it specifies the path to the cryptographic key file used to sign the record.
+This key ensures the integrity and authenticity of the recorded action.

 Code: